My parents signed me up for piano lessons when I was ten years old.

 When it the last time you exerted considerable effort into improving that?

 Pull people together to evaluate and plan your services.
 It's virtually free to do this and the ramifications are huge.
-Here’s a weekend service evaluation form you can use.
+Church Fuel members will find a weekend service evaluation form in the resource library

 These things might sound boring.